 This is not a damnation of Alex Tizon.
 His position from birth was impossible.
 It’s a tragedy that he is not here to respond, learn, grow, and engage with both the criticism and praise his piece inspired.
 Filipino readers and friends have lauded his bravery for opening a taboo topic, and domestic laborers and victims of human traffickers now have an ear at The Atlantic, and some of their stories are relayed in responses.

 But the consequences of human exploitation run much deeper than Tizon appeared to recognize, and perhaps much deeper than our own editorial staff realized.
-One of the common critiques of “My Family’s Slave” is that it failed to shed much light on the fascinating woman Tizon called “Lola,” and seemed to only view her in the wide angles of Tizon’s arc of redemption.
+One of the common critiques of “Lola’s Story” is that it failed to shed much light on the fascinating woman Tizon called Lola, and seemed to view her only in the wide angles of Tizon’s arc of redemption.
 That critique seems somewhat limited to me—Tizon did chronicle his efforts to interview her, and did present some moments when we saw her personality.
-But perhaps it’s also true that her lack of voice and independence from his story are part of the nature of enslavement.
+But perhaps it’s also true that her lack of voice and independence in his story are part of the nature of enslavement.
 The worst sin of the peculiar institution in any of its worldwide forms is that it erases some lives to nurture others.
 Tizon’s account does not grasp the extent of Pulido’s erasure, but that inability highlights just how slavery warps both the enslaver and the enslaved.
-To this writer, that makes “My Family’s Slave” all the more necessary to read, and mourn.
+To this writer, that makes “Lola’s Story” all the more necessary to read, and mourn.